pycharming/lantern_aws/README.md

 ###### Reinstalling lantern

 To reinstall lantern in the proxies after a new client version has been released, just uninstall the old package through `apt-get` and then run `state.highstate` to re-apply the configuration scripts.
 This takes care of restarting the lantern service too.  `bin/reinstall_lantern.bash` (which see) does this.

+**WARNING**: Restarting the lantern service (which is done automatically by the salt scripts when reinstalling lantern, and possibly on some other circumstances) will kill all java processes in the fallback proxy.
+As of this writing there are no other java processes, but if you want to add any, keep this in mind.

 ## Todo